-John Kirkpatrick sang The Farmers and the Cow in 2007 on his Fledg'ling CD Make No Bones and took the album's title from the lyrics of this song.
-He commented in the sleeve notes:
+John Kirkpatrick sang The Farmers and the Cow in 2007 on his Fledg’ling CD Make No Bones and took the album’s title from the lyrics of this song.
+He noted:

 Based on the song [The Lawyer and the Cow] recorded from Beth Bond, of Blackpool, Lancashire, by Nick & Molly Dow in 1985, and included a year later on their cassette of traditional singers from the Fylde coast, Fleetwood Mashers [Old House Music OHC 105].
 I’ve never heard the song anywhere else but Beth Bond (described as being of “late middle age” on the cassette notes) remembers seeing a picture illustrating the song in a pub in Garstang, where she was brought up.
 I’ve also been told that the farmers pulling at the cow was a popular subject for the small china figures known as “fairings”—because you’d buy them as a souvenir from the fair—something that the better brought up amongst us have been singing about for years in Oh, Dear, What Can the Matter Be?

 Peter and Barbara Snape sang The Lawyer and the Cow in 2016 on their CD Upward Onward.
 Barbara Snape noted:

 This song is from the English Folk Music Collection of Nick and Mally Dow.
 They recorded Beth Bond singing it in Fleetwood.
 Beth was originally from the travelling community.